Spread offense: The modern spread: Jack Neumeier and "basketball on grass"

-Neumeier then took Ellison's ideas and synthesized something even more innovative than the “Run and Shoot.”
-Combining motion, four wide receivers, an occasional no-huddle series and a power running game, along with blocking innovations designed for an undersized line added to the mix by his offensive line coach Jack Mathias, Neumeier's great experiment in 1970 and his tinkering during subsequent seasons took football offenses in a new direction.
+Neumeier then expanded Ellison's ideas to develop a variation of the “Run and Shoot” offense.
+This system combined pre-snap motion, four-wide-receiver formations, occasional use of the no-huddle offense, and a power running game.
+Additionally, offensive line coach Jack Mathias introduced blocking innovations specifically designed to accommodate an undersized offensive line.
+Implemented during the 1970 season and refined in subsequent years, Neumeier's tactical adjustments influenced future football offensive strategies.

 Another piece of the puzzle Neumeier assembled preparing for the 1970 season came from Red Hickey during Hickey's stint coaching the San Francisco 49ers.
 Hickey first utilized the shotgun formation in a 1960 NFL game against the Baltimore Colts.
 The shotgun, based on an old short punt formation that dated back to the World War I era, which Pop Warner then updated as a double wing formation in the 1930s at Stanford, featured the quarterback setting up for a long snap seven yards behind the center.
 Hickey thought it might help to slow the Colt pass rush and give the 49ers quarterback another second or two to spot his receivers.

 A brief sensation for the 49ers, Hickey's shotgun formation only lasted for the final few games of the 1960 season and a few games into 1961.
 Opponents soon neutralized the formation when they realized that their defenses could take advantage of the need for the center to focus on the long snap before making his block.
 Linebackers blitzing up the middle collapsed the pocket protecting 49er quarterbacks.
 By the end of the 1961 NFL season, football coaches universally agreed that the shotgun formation was dead and buried, until Jack Neumeier resurrected it as part of the new spread passing offense he synthesized.